 Where to Retire in Punta Gorda and Home Prices

 There is a host of active adult communities and many attractive traditional neighborhoods such as Punta Gorda Isles along the wide Peace River as it runs into the Gulf.
 Those neighborhoods are very desirable with the homes being restored or replaced in some cases.
 See the Punta Gorda active communities link at top right of page.
-The median sale price was $314,000 in the 2nd quarter of 2021 up about 30.7% compared to the 2ndquarter in 2020, according to the National Association of Realtors.
+The median sale price was $376,300 in the1st quarter of 2022 up close to 35% during the past year, according to the National Association of Realtors.
 Compared to Naples, Venice, and comparable parts of Fort Myers, homes are more affordable here.

 What Is Special about Punta Gorda